Joanne Chory: Background

-Chory was not always interested in genetics.
-Her early career interests were centered in microbiology.
+Chory's early career interests were centered in microbiology.
 Through her research in that field she developed a deeper interest in genetics, specifically research that was being done on Arabidopsis plants.
-Through her lengthy career in genetics she has been awarded numerous prestigious accolades for her many contributions to the field.
+Through her lengthy career in genetics she was awarded numerous accolades for her many contributions to the field.

+Chory died from complications of Parkinson's disease in La Jolla, California, on November 12, 2024, at the age of 69.